SvenMichaelKlose/tunix/src/sys/kernel/doc/index.md

 When reading from the KERNAL keyboard, the input is buffered up to a length of
 80 before or a carriage return is typed.
 Meanwhile, the cursor is blinking.
+BASIN also treats backspaces, removing the formerly input character when reading from the keyboard, which does not happen when reading from other devices.

 On error this routine returns with the carry flag set and additional flags in